magento/merchdocs/src/marketing/price-rule-catalog-scheduled-changes.md

     _Add Scheduled Changes_

     {:.bs-callout-info}
-    The **Start Date** and **End Date** are chosen in the admin Time Zone.
+    Please note, that date and time is set in the default Admin panel time zone, but not in a particular website time zone.
 If you have a different Time Zone on your website you should take in to account a time offset between them.

 1. Scroll down to the **Rule Information** section and make the changes for the rule.